 If you do not require a full Removals service, you may want to consider our small removals service Man with a Van Bristol.
-We also offer a Student Removals services for students relocating into student accommodation either in Bristol or other UK towns.
+We also offer Student Removals services for students relocating into student accommodation either in Bristol or other UK towns.

-11. De-Clutterring is essential before moving house
+11. De-Cluttering is essential before moving house

 Before you even contemplate packing, you should go through your belongings decide what to throw out, sell or donate to not only simplify the move but importantly to reduce moving costs.
 You will not regret it come moving day and the removal staff will be glad that they don’t need to shift your excess items unnecessarily.

 This enables you to keep a close eye on all your belongings and ensure nothing goes missing during your house move.
 Following an inventory will also aid your removal company and some will offer this service by creating an inventory for you especially if they have been hired to pack your items ahead of the move.

 Try to keep everyday items out until the day before you move and separate essential items like medication.
 Usually the best places to start would be the garage, loft or spare bedroom.